Static random-access memory: Bus behavior

 RAM with an access time of 70 ns will output valid data within 70 ns from the time that the address lines are valid.
 Some SRAM cells have a page mode, where words of a page (256, 512, or 1024 words) can be read sequentially with a significantly shorter access time (typically approximately 30 ns).
-The page is selected by setting the upper address lines and then words are sequentially read by stepping through the lower address lines.
+The page is selected by setting the upper address lines, and then words are sequentially read by stepping through the lower address lines.

 Production challenges

-Over 30 years (from 1987 to 2017), with a steadily decreasing transistor size (node size), the footprint-shrinking of the SRAM cell topology itself slowed down, making it harder to pack the cells more densely.
+Over 30 years (from 1987 to 2017), with a steadily decreasing transistor size, the footprint-shrinking of the SRAM cell topology itself slowed, making it harder to pack the cells more densely.
 One of the reasons is that scaling down transistor size leads to SRAM reliability issues.
-Careful cells designs are necessary to achieve SRAM cells that do not suffer from stability problems especially when they are being read.
+Careful cell designs are necessary to achieve SRAM cells that do not suffer from stability problems, especially when they are being read.
 With the introduction of the FinFET transistor implementation of SRAM cells, they started to suffer from increasing inefficiencies in cell sizes.

-Besides issues with size a significant challenge of modern SRAM cells is a static current leakage.
-The current, that flows from positive supply (V_{dd}), through the cell, and to the ground, increases exponentially when the cell's temperature rises.
-The cell power drain occurs in both active and idle states, thus wasting useful energy without any useful work done.
-Even though in the last 20 years the issue was partially addressed by the Data Retention Voltage technique (DRV) with reduction rates ranging from 5 to 10, the decrease in node size caused reduction rates to fall to about 2.
+Besides size issues, a significant challenge of modern SRAM cells is static current leakage.
+The current that flows from the positive supply (V_{dd}), through the cell, and to ground, increases exponentially when the cell's temperature rises.
+The cell power drain occurs in both active and idle states, thus wasting useful energy without any useful work being done.
+Even though in the last 20 years the issue was partially addressed by the data retention voltage technique with reduction rates ranging from 5 to 10, the decrease in node size caused reduction rates to fall to about 2.

 With these two issues it became more challenging to develop energy-efficient and dense SRAM memories, prompting semiconductor industry to look for alternatives such as STT-MRAM and F-RAM.

 Research

-In 2019 a French institute reported on a research of an IoT-purposed 28nm fabricated IC.
-It was based on fully depleted silicon on insulator-transistors (FD-SOI), had two-ported SRAM memory rail for synchronous/asynchronous accesses, and selective virtual ground (SVGND).
+In 2019, a French institute reported on research of an IoT-purposed 28 nm fabricated IC.
+It was based on fully depleted silicon on insulator-transistors (FD-SOI), had two-ported SRAM memory for synchronous and asynchronous accesses, and selective virtual ground (SVGND).
 The study claimed reaching an ultra-low SVGND current in a sleep and read modes by finely tuning its voltage.